All Episodes

 Yesterday I told you about guns.

-Now reparations is gonna be debated.
+Now reparations is going to be debated, H.R.
+40.

-That's again, what is Biden's agenda?
+That's, again, what is Biden's agenda?

-Biden's anti-drilling interior nominee once led a company, by the way, that I actually profited from fossil fuels.
+Biden's anti-drilling interior nominee once led a company, by the way, that actually profited from fossil fuels.

-Well, what do we say to the guys losing their jobs here?
+What do we say to the guys losing their jobs here?

-High paying career jobs in the energy sector.
+High-paying career jobs in the energy sector.

 It's unbelievable.